LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/MavenAssist/recommendknowledgebase.md

 documentname: Maven
 subfoldername: Maven Assist
 permalink: maven-maven-assist-recommended-actions-for-knowledge-base.html
-indicator: both
+indicator: messaging
 ---

-### Setup Recommended Actions - Knowledge Base
+### Setup Recommended Actions for Knowledge Base

 #### 1. Enable Recommended Actions Widget in Live Engage

 You will first need to enable the feature in LiveEngage.
-Please call LivePerson support or your LivePerson customer representative to enable this feature.
+Please contact LivePerson support or your LivePerson customer representative to enable this feature.

 #### 2. Create Knowledge Base articles in Conversation Builder